awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 Table.GetItem(Primitive partitionKey, Primitive sortKey);
 ```

-You can also pass optional parameters to these methods\.
+You also can pass optional parameters to these methods\.
 For example, the preceding `GetItem` returns the entire item including all its attributes\.
 You can optionally specify a list of attributes to retrieve\.
-In this case, you use the following `GetItem` overload that takes in the operation specific configuration object parameter:
+In this case, you use the following `GetItem` overload that takes in the operation\-specific configuration object parameter\.

 **Example**